-Since 1992, the United States has pursued an “open-skies” policy designed to eliminate government involvement in airline decision-making about routes, capacity, and pricing in international markets.
+Since 1992 the United States has pursued an “Open Skies” policy designed to eliminate government intervention in airline decision-making about routes, capacity, and pricing in international markets.

 America’s Open Skies policy has gone hand-in-hand with U.S. airline globalization.
-By allowing U.S. air carriers unlimited market access to our partners’ markets and the right to fly to all intermediate and beyond points, Open Skies agreements provide maximum operational flexibility for airline alliances.
+By allowing U.S. air carriers unlimited market access to our partners’ markets as well as rights to fly to points in between and beyond, Open Skies agreements provide maximum operational flexibility worldwide for U.S. airlines.

-The United States has reciprocal Open Skies air transport agreements with over 120 partners.
-In addition to bilateral Open Skies air transport agreements, the United States has negotiated two multilateral Open Skies accords: (1) the 2001 Multilateral Agreement on the Liberalization of International Air Transportation (MALIAT) with New Zealand, Singapore, Brunei, and Chile, later joined by Samoa, Tonga, and Mongolia; and (2) the 2007 Air Transport Agreement with the European Community and its Member States.
-The United States maintains restrictive non-Open Skies air transport agreements with a number of other countries, including China.
+The United States has reciprocal Open Skies air transports in place with over 125 partners.
+Among these are several important accords addressing rights and obligations with multiple aviation partners: the 2001 Multilateral Agreement on the Liberalization of International Air Transportation (MALIAT) with New Zealand, Singapore, Brunei, and Chile, later joined by Tonga and Mongolia; the 2007 Air Transport Agreement with the European Union and its Member States; and the 2011 Air Transport Agreement between the United States of America, the European and its Member States, Iceland, and Norway.
+The United States maintains more restrictive air transport agreements with a number of other countries, including China.